dart-lang/ecosystem/README.md

 ## Dart mono-repos

-The Dart team generally organizes its code into mono-repos; here's a roadmap.
+Here's an overview of the main Dart team repositories:

 | Main repo | Description |
 | --- | --- |